robertcalvert/slick-util/README.md

 ![screenshot](screenshot.png)

-**NOTE: ninjacave now provides a [slick-util3] wrapper which probably works much better than SUX.
-If you are interested in slick-util for LWJGL3 you should probably check out the ninjacave wrapper first.**
+**NOTE: ninjacave now provide a [slick-util3] wrapper which probably works better than SUX.
+If you are interested in slick-util for LWJGL3 then you should check out the ninjacave wrapper first.**

 ---